JTarball/hyroxwebsite/site/content/post/how-to-structure-your-hyrox-training.md

 **Aerobic Engine**

-You must have a strong aerobic engine, it you are gassed you will not be able to power when needed i.e. you can be as strong as an oxe but if you are tired you will be useless.
+You must have a strong aerobic engine, if you are gassed you will not be able to execute max power when needed i.e. you can be as strong as an oxe but if you are tired you will be useless.

 **Think about this for a second.
 It is so important.**